Datawheel/canon/packages/cms/README.md

 ## Migration

-For upgrading to new versions, there are currently four migration scripts:
+For upgrading to new versions, there are currently several migration scripts:

 1) `npx canon-cms-migrate-legacy` (for DataUSA)
 2) `npx canon-cms-migrate-0.1` (for CDC or other 0.1 CMS users)
 3) `npx canon-cms-migrate-0.6` (for 0.6 CMS users)
 4) `npx canon-cms-migrate-0.7` (for 0.7 CMS users)
+5) `npx canon-cms-migrate-0.8` (for 0.8 CMS users)

 ### Instructions